Frequently Asked Questions

 Do you allow transfers of LLM credits from other institutions?

-For students currently in the United States on an F-1 visa and studying in an LLM program, it is possible to transfer to the Oregon Law LLM program.
-You would need to apply to the program as outlined online and then work with International Student and Scholar Services here at the University of Oregon to receive a new I-20 document.
-We only accept transfer credits from schools that are accredited by the American Bar Association (ABA).
+International students currently in the United States on an F-1 visa and studying in an LLM program can potentially transfer to the Oregon Law LLM program.
+Transfer students would need to apply to the program as outlined online and then work with University of Oregon's International Student and Scholar Services office to receive a new I-20 document.
+The LLM program only accept transfer credits from schools that are accredited by the American Bar Association (ABA).

 What are the admissions criteria?

 The LLM admissions committee reviews LLM applications on a holistic basis.
-An applicant’s grade point average is important, but the committee also considers work experience in the legal field and the applicant’s writing sample (to consider an applicant’s writing and analytical ability), English language proficiency, and the applicant’s personal statement in making its admission recommendation.
+An applicant’s record of academic achievement (e.g., grade point average) is important, but the committee also considers English language proficiency and the applicant’s writing sample, the applicant’s personal statement, work experience in the legal field, and letters of recommendation in making its admission recommendation.

 Do you offer conditional admission?